St Estevam

-Santo Estêvão or St Estevam is an island in Tiswadi, Goa, India.
-St Estevam is known also Jua and in the past was known as Shakecho Juvo – the isle of vegetables – known for its long, seven-ridged, light green ladyfingers.
-Therefore, the people of Jua came to be nicknamed 'bhende'.
+St Estevam (Santo Estêvão) is an estuarine islet in the Tiswadi taluka, Goa state, India.
+St Estevam is commonly referred as Jūvã (Isle) and has earned the monicker Šākêchô Jūvõ—the island of vegetables—famed for its long, seven-ridged, light green ladyfingers.
+Therefore, the people of Jūvã came to be nicknamed bhennddem.
 The island is named after St. Stephen.
 It is one of Goa's most prosperous villages, often quoted by ex-Chief Minister Pratapsingh Rane for having a high per capita income.

-It is the smallest of 6 major islands within the Mandovi, the others being:
+It is the smallest of six major islands within the Mandovi, the others being: